-Oh my gosh!
-Who knew this simple Leftover Prime Rib Hash would be so incredible?!
-I’m not kidding – The first time we used our leftovers from a prime rib roast for a Christmas morning breakfast hash we were just stunned at how great it was!
+Who knew this simple Leftover Prime Rib Hash would be so incredible with its pan fried potatoes and prime rib beef chunks?!
+I’m not kidding!
+The first time I used the leftovers from a prime rib roast for a Christmas morning breakfast hash the whole family was just stunned at how great it was!

-Some things are so incredibly delicious, and it’s really hard to share a taste experience here with you via words and photos…so just know, that this breakfast is one that I wish I could set you all here at my kitchen island and serve it up to you steaming and fresh.
+Some things are so incredibly delicious, and it’s really hard to share a taste experience here with you via words and photos.
+So just know that this breakfast is one that I wish I could set you all here at my kitchen island and serve it up to you fresh from the skillet!
 It would be so rewarding to see you enjoy this leftover prime rib hash!

 What to do with leftover prime rib roast or roast beef??

-Enjoy some of my other fantastic leftover prime rib recipes include the wildly popular recipes for Leftover Prime Rib Beef Stroganoff, the rich and heart Leftover Prime Rib Beef Barley Soup with Mushrooms, and our easy to make Leftover Prime Rib Tacos or Leftover Prime Rib Dip Sandwich.
+Enjoy some of my other fantastic leftover prime rib recipes include the wildly popular recipes for Leftover Prime Rib Beef Stroganoff, the rich and hearty Leftover Prime Rib Beef Barley Soup with Mushrooms, and my easy to make Leftover Prime Rib Tacos, Leftover Prime Rib Philly Cheesesteak Sandwich or Leftover Prime Rib Dip Sandwich.

 Leftover Prime Rib Recipes